Scaling Limit of a Stochastic Clustering Model on $\mathbb{R}$: Model and Main Results

 \subsection{Time Reversal of Gap Sequence Model}

 The forward-time gap sequence model consists of averaging and then folding.
 Thus, the time reversal consists of ``un--folding,'' and then ``un--averaging.''
 The reverse-time process is as follows.

 Recall that in the forward dynamics, $1/4$ of the points are lost due to merging.
-In the time-reversal, $1/3$ of points should thus split into two new points.
-Indeed, in the forward process, the inter-duration between points which merge with their left neighbor is given by the sum of two independent $\geom(1/2)$ random variables.
-Thus, in the time-reversed process, points ``un-merge'' with inter-duration $\geom(1/2) + \geom(1/2) - 1$, where the geometrics are again independent.
+In the time reversal, $1/3$ of the points should thus split into two new points.
+Indeed, in the forward process, the interval between points that merge with their left neighbors is given by the sum of two independent $\geom(1/2)$ random variables.
+Thus, in the time-reversed process, points ``un-merge'' with interval $\geom(1/2) + \geom(1/2) - 1$, where the geometrics are again independent.
 Thus, let $\rho^{(t)}$ be i.i.d.~renewal processes with gap distribution

 where the geometric random variables are independent and take the minimum value $1$.
-We have $\E R = 2+2-1=3$.
-The requisite coupling between the merged indices and the point processes $\rho^{(t)}$ used in the un-merging is obvious and we omit it for the sake of brevity; see instead Figure~\ref{fig:FR-dynamics}.
+We have $\E Y = 2+2-1=3$.
+The requisite coupling between the merged indices and the point processes $\rho^{(t)}$ used in the un-merging is obvious, and we omit it for the sake of brevity; see Figure~\ref{fig:FR-dynamics} instead.

 Let $\cG$ denote the space of nonnegative integer-valued sequences indexed by $\dZ$.
 The reverse-time dynamics can be expressed in terms of a $\cG$--valued Markov process $\eta^{(t)}$.
 The interpretation of $\eta^{(t)}$ is that each element $\eta^{(t)}_i$ is a \emph{weight}, and the gaps at time $t$ can be constructed by summing and re-scaling the appropriate subset of weights.
 The exposition is cleaner with integer-valued weights; since averaging induces a factor of $\frac{1}{2}$, we will need to re-scale the integer-valued weights by $\frac{3}{8}$, instead of $\frac{3}{4}$, to compensate for this.
 The process $\OLA{\eta}^{(t)} \in \dZ_+^\dZ$ evolves as follows. \begin{itemize} \item For indices $i \not\in \rho^{(t+1)}$, replace the element $\OLA{\eta}^{(t)}_i$ by the tuple $(\OLA{\eta}^{(t)}_i, \OLA{\eta}^{(t)}_i)$.
 This corresponds to ``un-averaging.'' \item For indices $i \in \rho^{(t+1)}$, replace the element $\OLA{\eta}^{(t)}_i$ by the tuple $(\OLA{\eta}^{(t)}_i, 2\OLA{\eta}^{(t)}_i,\OLA{\eta}^{(t)}_i)$.
 This corresponds to ``un-folding'' and then ``un-averaging.'' \item Finally, construct a new sequence $\OLA{\eta}^{(t+1)}$ by adding the right-most element of the $i$-th tuple with the left-most element of the $(i+1)$-th tuple and removing the parentheses. \end{itemize}